tesaunders/dog-control/README.md

 - 'Dog attack - Animals' and 'Dog attack - stock' have been combined under 'dog-attack-animals' in earlier years before Animal Management started to do this.
 - 'Miscellaneous' also incorporates 'Dog traps'.

+The annual reports were missing the following data:
+- Field officer head count for years 2015-2019 (inclusive).
+- Animal Management's total expenditure for each year.
+- Total number of dog owners for years 2014-2017 (inclusive).

+I sent another information request on 25 December 2023 and received a response containing this data on 2 February 2024.
+This data was then incorporated into `dog-control.csv`.

 ## Licence

 The compiled dataset `dog-control.csv` is licensed under Creative Commons Attribution 4.0.